JohnCorby/GravityGuild2/DESIGN.md

 - IDEA: backstab melee... does this make grenade obsolete?
   - nope its fine, barely useful lol
 - IDEA: mark for death: arrows in range will explode like they used to (which was op). lasts for like 10 seconds
+  - done for fish. wither skulls shouldnt be damager really... but maybe it should be

 # hitscan weapon?
 - GOAL: the only long range weapon (bow has deviation and may get damage falloff). really hard to hit shots with no lag compensation